donkeyrat/ForGlory/README.md

  - Fixed units sometimes holding their weapons while armless.
  - Fixed explosions ripping off all of a unit's body parts (now only rips off the one closest to the explosion's center).

+### 2.0.1

+ - Updated to the latest version of TABS.

 ## Credits

 This mod was created by Team Grad, an ambitious mod team that aims to improve the game through adding a plethora of new content!